'Titane' wins top Cannes honor, 2nd ever for female director

 Credit: Vianney Le Caer

+Valeria Golino, center poses with Ron Mael, left, and Russell Mael, right as they accept the award for best director on behalf of Leos Carax for the film 'Annette' during the awards ceremony for the 74th international film festival, Cannes, southern France, Saturday, July 17, 2021.
+(AP Photo/Vadim Ghirda)

+Caleb Landry Jones accepts the award for best actor for the film' Nitram' during the awards ceremony for the 74th international film festival, Cannes, southern France, Saturday, July 17, 2021.
+(AP Photo/Vadim Ghirda)

-Agathe Rousselle, from left, Julia Ducournau, and Vincent Lindon pose for photographers upon arrival at the awards ceremony and premiere of the closing film 'OSS 117: From Africa with Love' at the 74th international film festival, Cannes, southern France, Saturday, July 17, 2021.
+Director Julia Ducournau, winner of the Palme d'Or for the film 'Titane' poses for photographers during a photo call following the awards ceremony at the 74th international film festival, Cannes, southern France, Saturday, July 17, 2021.
 (Photo by Vianney Le Caer/Invision/AP)

 Credit: Vianney Le Caer